Dhurandhar - 'Wrath of God' indeed

 While this is propaganda of the highest order, the final product would be unwatchable unless backed by a good script and execution, and this is where Aditya Dhar scores.
 Technically, the film is unlike anything produced in India so far.

 2. Soundtrack - And this is where the soundtrack comes in.
 Retro remixed music, Rap, Punjabi Pop- all are used to transition across chapters, as character introductions and most brilliantly, as background to choreographed fight scenes.
+This was the first time I ever enjoyed Punjabi music - especially Aari Aari.

 3. Violence - The whole sequence of Jaskirat going through the building and gunning down everyone in sight, is the best action sequence I have seen in a very long time.
-Overall, the violence is graphic, brutal and very very stylized.
-The only other movie I can think of similar quality in Fight sequence + Background music is Inglourious Basterds, and that was from the master himself (Tarantino).
+Overall, the violence is graphic, brutal and very, very stylized.
+The only other movie I can think of similar quality in Fight sequence + Background music is Inglourious Basterds, and that was from the master himself.
 This was no less than Tarantino level.
 I am sure QT himself will love this movie.

-4. Production Design - I am most sick and tired of movies shot against green screens.
-Even leaving aside the Marvel movies, even films like Ramayan are now shot on green screens.
-The result is a bland, colourless palette with no depth.
 Just see for example how bad the new Harry Potter trailers look, compared to the original movies which were shot 20 yrs back!
 This is the biggest positive from the movie.
 Lyari looks like a lived-in space, with all its shanties, slums and streets and run down shops.
 It almost adds a new character to the movie.
 I would love for more movies build sets of this scale or at least use practical effects for action sequences.
+The gang execution in Part 1 with one guy dragged behind a bike and another literally getting cooked couldn't have been as effective on a green screen.

 I had completely given up on the Hindi/Urdu film industry (I havent seen a SRK movie in almost 20 yrs).
-Thanks to Aditya Dhar, Vivek Agnihotri and the like for giving us Uri, Dhurandhar, Kashmir Files, Vaccine War, and The Bengal Files in recent years.
-As Modi ji said during the Ram Mandir inaugration, 'Kaal chakra ghoom raha hai'.
-I couldnt help noticing this is the same sentiment the Ajit Doval character echoes in the movie.
-Excited to see how AD follows this up!
+Thanks to Aditya Dhar, Vivek Agnihotri and the like for giving us Uri, Dhurandhar, Kashmir Files, Vaccine War, Article 370 and The Bengal Files in recent years.

 Comments